Faites connaissance avec nos responsables de centre affilié et nos courtiers de connaissances

 Courtière de connaissances

-Catherine Riddell is the Manager, Heath Networks at Children’s Healthcare Canada and joins the SKIP team with many years of experience supporting children’s healthcare.
+Catherine Riddell is the Manager, Health Networks at Children’s Healthcare Canada and joins the SKIP team with many years of experience supporting children’s healthcare.
 Catherine has significant experience in pediatric clinical research as well as in facilitating the use of administrative data for performance management, quality improvement, and research.
 She also brings skills and knowledge in clinical operations, data management and privacy, and knowledge translation.
-Catherine is excited to collaborate withe the team on the mission to improve children’s pain management.
+Catherine is excited to collaborate with the team on the mission to improve children’s pain management.

 Centre affilié SKIP — région Ouest